Join our email list

 Sunday, October 19 | Warsaw

-Afternoon: After breaking for lunch, we will visit the Warsaw Jewish cemetery, the largest Jewish cemetery in the world.
-Many Jewish luminaries were buried here over the years, and the cemetery comprises more than 200,000 marked graves and the mass grave of victims of the Warsaw Ghetto.
+Morning: Our day begins with a presentation by Dr. Bernstein entitled “Polish Jewry in the Interwar Years.”
+Afterwards, we visit the Warsaw Jewish Cemetery, the largest Jewish cemetery in the world.
+Many Jewish luminaries have been buried here over the years, and the cemetery comprises more than 200,000 marked graves, as well as the mass grave of victims of the Warsaw Ghetto.
+We will also stop at Janusz Korczak & Stepha Wilichenska’s orphanage.

 Meals Included: Breakfast